aaronrenner/phx_gen_auth/guides/overview.md

 ## Notifiers

-The generated code is not integrated with any system to send SMSs or e-mails for confirming accounts, reseting passwords, etc. Instead it simply logs a message to the terminal.
+The generated code is not integrated with any system to send SMSs or emails for confirming accounts, reseting passwords, etc. Instead it simply logs a message to the terminal.
 It is your responsibility to integrate with the proper system after generation.